22388o/hosted-channels-rfc/README.md

 #### Client stops responding in a middle of receiving

-__Issue__: Malicious or offline Client may accept `update_add_htlc` and following `state_signature` from Host without ever replying.
+__Issue__: Malicious or offline Client may accept `update_add_htlc` and following `state_update` from Host without ever replying.
 In this situation Host has a limited time to either fulfill a payment downstream (which would require obtaining a preimage from Client) or fail it, otherwise Host risks downstream channel getting force-closed by remote peer.

 __Solution__: Similar to how this is handled in normal channels, right before CLTV timelock is about to expire Host must put a hosted channel into `SUSPENDED` mode and fail a payment downstream.
 Hosted channel can be put back to operational mode at a later time by exchaning `state_override` messages where client balance is adjusted such that failed in-flight HTLC is removed.

 #### Host stops responding in a middle of Client receiving

 __Issue__: When Client receives a payment through hosted channel it sends `update_fulfill_htlc` with a preimage in response to Host's `update_add_htlc`.
-Host can use that preimage to propagate it back to payer and get the funds without sending updated `state_signature` to Client.
+Host can use that preimage to propagate it back to payer and get the funds without sending updated `state_update` to Client.
 Host would thus get the funds into its normal channel while Client won't have a last cross-signed state reflecting that.

 __Solution__: This situation will appear as highly unusual to Client: incoming payment will be seen as pending in Client's wallet and payer will be claiming that payment has been sent successfully while being able to provide a preimage: this would prove that Host has in fact obtained a preimage from Client and used it to increase its balance.
 Client would have the latest cross-signed state which fixates an incoming HTLC from Host along with CLTV expiry (which must be set to at least `432` blocks accoring to `channel_update` requirements above).
 Large CLTV expiry would give Client enough time to provide that cross-signed state along with payment preimage to Host and/or third pary auditor and thus prove Host's debt.
 Client must make this claim before CLTV is expired since after `432` blocks Host may put a channel into `SUSPENDED` mode and claim that Client was not responding.
-To further emphasize a critical nature of this requirement a Client's wallet may specifically distinguish those pending incoming payments for which `update_fulfill_htlc` has been sent but no `state_signature` received yet).
+To further emphasize a critical nature of this requirement a Client's wallet may specifically distinguish those pending incoming payments for which `update_fulfill_htlc` has been sent but no `state_update` received yet).

 #### Host decides to refund a channel on-chain using Client's `refund_scriptpubkey`